Zoloft PPHN Attorney: Understanding Lawsuit Settlement Criteria

 What is PPHN and how is it diagnosed?

-Persistent Pulmonary Hypertension of the Newborn (PPHN) is a serious condition where a newborn's circulation fails to transition normally after birth, causing high blood pressure in the lungs and low oxygen levels.
-It is diagnosed by echocardiography showing elevated pulmonary artery pressure and right ventricular dysfunction.
+Persistent Pulmonary Hypertension of the Newborn (PPHN) is a serious condition where the newborn's circulation fails to transition normally after birth, causing high blood pressure in the lungs and poor oxygenation.
+Diagnosis is confirmed by echocardiography showing elevated pulmonary artery pressure and right-to-left shunting.

 Does submitting information create an attorney-client relationship?